staticvariablejames/SpicedCookies/README.md

 - Fixed: Sometimes,
     the displayed stock market delta would be wrong during the first tick after loading a save game.

+- Change: Awarding achievements based on across-ascensions progress is now disabled by default.